rharbird/ucl-microbit-robotics-readthedocs/source/getting_started.rst

 ****************************

 The BBC micro:bit is a tiny computer that you can use to create all kinds of projects from robots to musical instruments – the possibilities are endless.
-Let's take a look at the features that you can use in your designs:
+There are a myriad of features that you can use in your designs:

  * 25 red LED lights that can flash messages.
  * Two programmable buttons (A and B) that can be used to tell the micro:bit when to start and stop things.